 Step 3.
 Prepare other supporting items including field and spatial data - for example, shapefile of the proposed NPU extent.

 Step 4.
-Submit your application, form and supporting information to LDC.
+Submit your application, form and supporting information through the Development Applications Online website.

 LDC will do a pre-lodgement review.